 I’m Jeff, and my company, Happy Planet Running, is the result of my passion to improve the sustainability of running events.
 Running is an integral part of who I am.
 It’s changed my life for the better in many ways, and this is one way I can give back to the sport.
+My mission is to provide affordable Zero Waste services to small-to-medium sized events (100-5,000 runners).

 I started running in my forties as a way to keep in shape, and ran my first race in 2008.
 I now run over 1,000 miles per year and compete in races from 5K to 150 miles, with a few triathlons thrown in for good measure.
 (You can follow my continuing adventures in running and other fitness activities at my personal blog, RunBikeThrow.)